kevinbeirne1/Crossword-GUI-App/README.md

 ## Why
 ### Background
-Over the course of the Covid induced lockdown I became increasingly interested in solving crosswords and almost exclusively the New York Times (NYT) crossword.
+Over the course of the Covid-induced lockdown I became increasingly interested in solving crosswords and almost exclusively dedicated to the New York Times (NYT) crossword.
-During this time of increased interest in crosswords I became aware of some very public and damning criticisms of the NYT crossword (including the [Atlantic](https://www.theatlantic.com/culture/archive/2020/03/fight-to-make-crosswords-more-inclusive/608212/) and [Time](https://time.com/5871704/erik-agard-usatoday-crossword-diversity/) magazines).
+During this time of increased interest in crosswords I became aware of some very public and damning criticisms of the NYT crossword (including from the [Atlantic](https://www.theatlantic.com/culture/archive/2020/03/fight-to-make-crosswords-more-inclusive/608212/) and [Time](https://time.com/5871704/erik-agard-usatoday-crossword-diversity/) magazines).
-I then started searching for other outlets and was drawn to the New Yorker puzzles because of their (subjectively) great puzzle creators.
+I then started searching for other outlets and was drawn to the New Yorker puzzles because of their great puzzle creators.

 ### No New Yorker Crossword App
-I feel a big reason that I got into solving the NYT crossword was because their mobile app made it very easy to access/complete.
+A big reason that I got into solving the NYT crossword was because their mobile app made it very easy and pleasant to play.
-Unfortunately at the present time the New Yorker does not have an android app (for either the magazine or crossword).
+Unfortunately, at the present time the New Yorker does not have an Android app (for the magazine or crossword).
-My goal is to eventually create a standalone mobile app to solve the New Yorker crosswords on android.
+My goal is to eventually create a standalone mobile app to solve the New Yorker crosswords on Android.
-Creating a desktop application in python seemed a reasonable first step, with porting being a future step.
+Creating a desktop application in Python seemed a reasonable first step, with porting to mobile being a future step.

 ## Setup